ahbarnett/validspike/README.md

 ## Basic usage

 To spike sort time series data, we assume you have `Y` an M-by-N data array with M channels and N time points.
-Then call `[t l p wf R] = spikesort_timeseries(Y,samplefreq)` where `samplefreq` is the sampling rate in Hz.
-There are plenty of options; see the help documentation for this function, and the options in `examples/demo_spikesort_timeseries_buzsaki.m` (which however relies on not-supplied data).
+Then call `[t l] = spikesort_timeseries(Y,samplefreq)` where `samplefreq` is the sampling rate in Hz.
+This will output firing times `t` (in sample units) and corresponding labels `l`.
+There are plenty of options and other outputs; see the help documentation for this function, and the options in `examples/demo_spikesort_timeseries_buzsaki.m` (which however relies on not-supplied data).
 For clip-based sorting, see documentation for `spikesort_clips`.

 See examples of usage in `examples/driver_*` and for the expert see `paper_fig_drivers/*`